paulamib123/meme-generator/README.md

 # Meme Generator

-This generates a meme along with some text of your choice.
+This generates a random meme along with some text of your choice.

+Developed by using React.